-Colin Kaepernick receives 'death threats'
+Colin Kaepernick says he receives death threats

 In recent weeks numerous American sports stars have shown solidarity with Kaepernick by kneeling during the US anthem, which is played in stadiums before most major sporting events.

-Kaepernick's 49rs teammate Eric Reid has knelt by his side while LA players, Kenny Britt and Robert Quinn, raised their fists during the Star Spangled Banner as the NFL season began.
+Kaepernick's 49ers teammate Eric Reid has knelt by his side while LA players, Kenny Britt and Robert Quinn, raised their fists during the Star Spangled Banner as the NFL season began.

 Since then, US women's soccer star Megan Rapinoe has joined in the protest and Kaepernick's 49ers teammates Antoine Bethea, Eli Harold, Jaquiski Tartt and Rashard Robinson also took to raising their fists as the anthem played before Sunday's match against the Carolina Panthers.